a-karma/PalaeoLab-Bioinformatic-Training/Module_1/Session_1.md

 ![Conditionals in bash](../IM/conditionals.png)

 There are essentially three syntax rules for conditionals in bash:
-- Always leave a space befor and after the conditional expression.
+- Always leave a space before and after the conditional expression.
+- Always leave a space before and after the comparison operator
 - Always terminate line before adding a key word.

+Plus there is a good practice rule when dealing with strings:
 - Remember to quote string variables.
+This will force the shell to interpret correctly escaped character such as tabs (`\t`), new-lines (`\n`), white-spaces (`\s`), etc.

 Let's illustrate these rules and how conditional epressions work with an example: